 In a pan, add cooking oil, mustard seeds, moong dal.
-Fry until moong dal changes it color to golden brown.
+Fry until moong dal changes its color to a golden brown.
 Then add shredded cabbage, broken red chilies, salt, and water.

 Simmer the flame and close the lid for the 10 minutes.
 Cooking with the covers on creates steam inside.
 This additional steam and the low heat is well enough for the cabbage.
 But be sure to stir them in between to avoid any burnt bottoms when making cabbage poriyal.

 Sprinkle some water, if it is not done completely.

 Finally, add grated coconut and give a gentle stir.
 Transfer to the serving bowls and serve hot.

 - 2 tbsp split yellow moong bean /moong dal

 - 1/4 tsp salt